wenxin-c/tp/docs/UserGuide.md

 Ask WellNUS++ to display the current time of the timer for users to check time remaining.

+`check` can be used whenever during the ongoing session.

 Format: `check`

 Example of usage: